verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 projects, or "discover" to try to automatically find it if the `rustc-dev` component is installed.

-Any project which uses rust-analyzer with the rustcPrivate crates must set `[package.metadata.rust-analyzer] rustc_private=true` to use it.
+Any project which uses verus-analyzer with the rustcPrivate crates must set `[package.metadata.rust-analyzer] rustc_private=true` to use it.

-This option does not take effect until rust-analyzer is restarted.
+This option does not take effect until verus-analyzer is restarted.

 ## verus-analyzer.rustfmt.extraArgs {#rustfmt.extraArgs}